Can I get a joint car insurance policy?

 However, you’ll usually pay more for an ‘any driver’ car insurance policy that insures anyone you want to drive the car.

-Whether or not this is the best option will depend on the cars you have.
-If, for example, you drive a small hatchback to work, but use a more powerful sports car on the weekend, adding the latter to the same policy as your hatchback is likely to ramp up the cost – this is because the sports car will probably be in a higher insurance group.
-So taking out two separate or linked car insurance policies may prove cheaper overall.
+The type of car you own will determine whether this is the best option for you.
+For example, if you drive a small hatchback to work but a powerful sports car on the weekend, having both cars on the same policy can hike up the price, as the sports car is likely to be in a higher insurance group.
+So, any form of joint car insurance may not work in your favour here, and two separate car insurance policies could be cheaper overall.

-You can get a multi-car insurance quote with MoneySuperMarket’s preferred partner Admiral, then use our quick car insurance comparison service to check whether two separate policies will cost you less.
+You can get a multi-car insurance quote with MoneySuperMarket’s preferred partner Admiral, then use our quick car insurance comparison service to check whether two separate policies will be cheaper for you.

 Is named driver car insurance the cheaper option?

-In some cases, you can reduce the cost of your car insurance by adding another person as a named driver or additional driver.
+One form of joint car insurance you can opt for is to add another person as a named driver or additional driver, which can reduce the cost of your car insurance.
 However, this will usually only be the case if the person you’re adding is a more experienced driver than you.

 If the extra driver is young, inexperienced, or has made a car insurance claim recently, you’ll probably have to pay an extra premium for them to be covered.
 Your premiums will also rise if you have to make a claim as a result of them being at fault.

-Car insurance fronting involves trying to cut the cost of your car insurance by falsely claiming a more experienced driver is the main driver of the car.
-Young drivers pay a lot more for their own car insurance than they do to be added to an experienced driver’s policy.
+Car insurance fronting involves an attempt to cut the cost of your car insurance by falsely claiming a more experienced driver is the main driver of the car.
+Young drivers pay a lot more for their own car insurance than they do when added to an experienced driver’s policy.

-But asking a more experienced driver to front your policy by pretending to be the main driver is fraud and will invalidate your policy if you’re caught.
-If you add a named driver to your policy, he or she also needs to use the car.
+Asking a more experienced driver to front your policy by pretending to be the main driver is fraud and will invalidate your policy if you’re caught.
+If you add a named driver to your policy, they also need to use the car.

 Can two people insure the same car?

 Yes, two different people can insure the same car at the same time.
-Ways you can get insured on someone else’s car include:
+Some ways you can get insured on someone else’s car include:

 However, it’s usually cheaper to add yourself to the car owner’s existing policy as a named driver if it’s for a long-term period.